 “That’s just cause…”

-looked up to see Matthew still sitting at his desk.
-He hung his head
+She looked up to see Matthew still sitting at his desk.
+He

-anywhere, Matt.
-I’ll be at my new home next week…at the McCain Ranch.”
+going anywhere, Matt.
+I’ll be at my new home next week…at the

-week from Monday.
+come a week from Monday.
 You better be here on time or I’ll